Gametrics/standards/grc.md

 `GRC Version Field|Hardware Field|Repair history field|`

+Note that all fields and attributes are **REQUIRED** unless otherwise stated.

 ## Length
 A valid GRC string **MUST NOT** exceed 1024 characters *before* encoding/compression.
 If a given code would be above this limit after adding a repair record, the creator of the code **SHOULD** use their best judgment to remove old or less-important records.